chatwoot/docs/docs/user-guide/features/template-variables.md

 title: "Template variables"
 ---

-Variables are placeholder text in messages that are dynamically filled based on the information you've provided.
+Variables are placeholder text in messages that are dynamically replaced based on the information you've provided.

 When you create a message with variables, Chatwoot will translate it to the appropriate value.

 ![variable list](./images/variables/variable-list.png)

-If we send a message `Hey {{ contact.name }}, how may I help you?`  , the chatwoot will pick the contact name and send a message like `Hey John, how may I help you?`.
-So they can feel personalized for the end user.
+If we send a message `Hey {{ contact.name }}, how may I help you?`, then Chatwoot will pick the contact name and send a message like `Hey John, how may I help you?`.
+This enables you to send personalized messages to the end user.

 > Note: Chatwoot supports variables in canned response/macros/automation.